 10 Best Green Tea Extracts Tested & Fully Reviewed

-It also provides our bodies with powerful antioxidants that improve our immune system, heart health, assist us with fat loss.
-In fact, it is packed with Epigallocatechin (EGCG)—a natural phenol and antioxidant.
+Green tea provides our bodies with powerful antioxidants that improve our immune system, heart health, and even assist us with fat loss.
+The best green tea extracts are also packed with Epigallocatechin (EGCG)—a natural phenol and antioxidant.

-An extract is simply a concentrated version of green tea—it’s easier to fit into your daily routine, can be taken on the go, and provides you with all of the same health benefits.
+Green tea extract is simply a concentrated version of green tea—which makes it easier to fit into your daily routine, can be taken on the go, and provides you with all of the same health benefits.

 The caffeine and powerful antioxidants found in the best green tea extracts have been proven to improve your overall brain function, boost your metabolism, and reduce breast, prostate, and colorectal cancer rates.
 With all of these benefits, it makes sense to incorporate a green tea supplement into our diets.

 That being said, it’s important to be able to distinguish between the best green tea extracts and the lower quality supplements also available on the market.
 These low-quality supplements often may include high amounts of fluoride, unnecessary fillers, and unwanted appetite suppressants.